menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Crucible is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Crucible is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Crucible is a town of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Crucible who work in community and social services (29.63%), management occupations (28.40%), and law enforcement and fire fighting (11.11%).

 Setting & Lifestyle